 As it stands now, the NCAA decides its Division I national football champion through a complex system known as the BCS that combines various factors such as computer analysis and human polls to decide who plays for the national championship game.
 It's a system unlike the majority of professional and collegiate sports, which determines titles through playoffs.
 Even lower divisions of college football use a playoff system.

 Before the bowl games, two schools finished undefeated and seven had one loss but only two can play in the BCS title game.
 That fell to Florida and Oklahoma.
-Apparently, that infuriated some lawmakers in Washington, D.C., and they decided there
+Apparently, that infuriated some lawmakers in Washington, D.C., and they decided there must be a law against a system like this.

 Actually, there should be a law against irresponsible bills like the ones concerning the BCS.